Links to videos, lyrics and Wikipedia biographies of the music and artists of the time.

 Example: If I say "I am a doctor.", I mean that I am not the only doctor; I am just one of them, a member of the medical profession.

 NOT is a negative word.
-When added to a sentence, usually after the verb, NOT cancels or negates the original meaning of the sentence.
+When added to a sentence, usually after the verb, NOT cancels or reverses the original meaning of the sentence.
 "I am a doctor." is a positive statement, usually giving a truthful fact.
-"I am not a doctor." is a negative statement and means that my profession or position is something other than as a physician.
+"I am not a doctor." is a negative statement and means that my profession or position is something other than Doctor.

 |I am a salesman.
 (I'm a salesman.)||I am a boxer.
 (I'm a boxer.)||I am a gambler.
 (I'm a gambler.)||I am a mother.
 (I'm a mother.)||I am a Muslim.
 (I'm a Muslim.)|